Daily High to Daily Low: Is It Safe to Buy Penn National Gaming Inc. (PENN)?

 PENN’s Market Performance

-PENN stocks went up by 18.50% for the week, with a monthly drop of -2.87% and a quarterly performance of 34.85%, while its annual performance rate touched 180.16%.
-The volatility ratio for the week stands at 9.14% while the volatility levels for the past 30 days are set at 7.07% for Penn National Gaming Inc..
-The simple moving average for the period of the last 20 days is 1.16% for PENN stocks with a simple moving average of 68.75% for the last 200 days.
+PENN stocks went down by -3.90% for the week, with a monthly drop of -6.68% and a quarterly performance of 19.80%, while its annual performance rate touched 186.16%.
+The volatility ratio for the week stands at 9.86% while the volatility levels for the past 30 days are set at 7.32% for Penn National Gaming Inc..
+The simple moving average for the period of the last 20 days is 2.02% for PENN stocks with a simple moving average of 66.38% for the last 200 days.

 Analysts’ Opinion of PENN